The Complete Agile Project Manager: Master Your Projects

 Agile Manifesto

 The Agile Manifesto is a declaration of values and principles that guide Agile project management.
 It emphasizes a human-centric approach, prioritizing individuals and interactions over processes and tools.
-Four core values define the Agile Manifesto:- Individuals and interactions over processes and tools.
+Four core values define the Agile Manifesto:

 - Working software over comprehensive documentation.